Does My Building Need an Oregon BPS Energy Audit?

 - Retail centers and shopping centers

-- Hotels and hospitality facilities
+- Hotels and hospitality facilities (including motels and inns)

-- Apartment complexes and multifamily residential buildings
+- Apartment complexes and multifamily residential buildings with 20+ units

-- Industrial and manufacturing facilities
+- Industrial and manufacturing facilities (with narrow process exemptions)

 - Warehouses with climate control

-- Healthcare facilities including hospitals and clinics
+- Healthcare facilities including hospitals, clinics, and medical offices

 - Educational buildings (schools, universities, research facilities)

-- Government buildings and civic structures
+- Government buildings and civic structures (with some federal/state exemptions)

-- Mixed-use properties combining multiple uses
+- Mixed-use properties combining multiple uses under one roof

 What About Newer Buildings?